-(1) I committed one breach of regulation of 7(1)(b) of the Rules of Conduct Regulations when I published a series of Facebook posts relating to the CEO between 26 and 27 June 2018.

-(2) By behaving in this way to the CEO I failed to meet the standards of conduct expected of a councillor
+- (1) I committed one breach of regulation of 7(1)(b) of the Rules of Conduct Regulations when I published a Facebook post and comments relating to the CEO and Acting CEO. - (2) By behaving in this way to the CEO and Acting CEO I failed to meet the standards of conduct expected of a councillor

-I apologise to the party concerned for acting in such a manner.
+I apologise to the parties concerned for acting in such a manner.

-S. Scrancen Sheryl Siekierka (Presiding Member)
+Sheryl Siekierka (Presiding Member)